ibra-kdbra/Video-Clone/README.md

 Array displaying components don't work i.e :

 const categoriers =[
-{name:'coding' , icon :<CodingIcon/>}, // this will not work in vite.js cause  you need to either distructre it in typescript(hard but good) or implement one by one incase you want to map over this array , final solution use create-react-app
+{name:'coding' , icon :<CodingIcon/>},]

+// this will not work in vite.js, cause you need to either distructre it in typescript(hard but good) or implement one by one, incase you want to map over this array.

-{...................................},
-]
-etc.....
+**final solution use: create-react-app